visol/ext-userimport/README.md

 ### Add your storage folder to the module configuration

-Module configuration in this Extension Manager.
+Module configuration in the Extension Manager.

 ![Modul configuration](modulesettings.png)

-Make sure to match the id to your previously created storage folder.
+Make sure to match the id of your previously created storage folder.

 Example entry: `<uid-of-your-protected-storage>:/<subfolder>/`